 Maybe you want something that works with both iOS and Android, in that case, turn your attention to the Beats Studio Buds and Beats Fit Pro.
 Android users can download the Beats app from the Google Play Store to customize their experience with either pair of Beats, and to download firmware updates.
 Both the Studio Buds and Fit Pro have an IPX4 rating, but only the Fit Pro has an ergonomic wing tip to keep the buds in place during vigorous movement.
-No matter which set of Beats you get, you can enjoy active noise cancelling, fast charging, and a sealed design.
+No matter which set of Beats you get, you can enjoy active noise canceling, fast charging, and a sealed design.

 Frequently asked questions about the AirPods (3rd generation) and Galaxy Buds 2